-Considering the Authority's ambitious and often diverse work programme and the impact of the Coronavirus pandemic, 2020/21 has once again been one of sound financial management and the commitment of staff to continue with delivery.
-There has been some slippage in programmed work mainly due to the impact of the pandemic restrictions, we have experienced a loss in some income streams, but this has been offset by other savings due to national restrictions being in place and staff working from home.
-We were also able to access some government funding and relief schemes.
+Considering the Authority's ambitious and often diverse work programme and the continued impact of the Coronavirus pandemic, 2021/22 has once again been one of sound financial management and the commitment of staff to continue with delivery.
+There has been some slippage in programmed work during 2021/22 but this has predominately been due to factors beyond the Authority's control.